RGUHS Nat. J. Pub. Heal. Sci Vol No: 9 Issue No: 3 eISSN: 2584-0460

-Editorial and Peer Review Process
+Editorial and Peer Review Process:

 A manuscript will be reviewed for possible publication with the understanding that it is being submitted to RGUHS National Journal of Public Health alone at that point in time and has not been published anywhere, simultaneously submitted, or already accepted for publication elsewhere.
 On submission, editors will review all submitted manuscripts initially for suitability for formal review and plagiarism.
 Manuscripts with insufficient originality, serious scientific or technical flaws, or lack of a significant message will be rejected before proceeding for formal peer review.
 Manuscripts unlikely to be of interest to the RGUHS National Journal of Public Health readers will also be liable to be rejected at this stage.
-Manuscripts that are found suitable for publication in the RGUHS Journal of Physiotherapy is assigned to an editor of respective field of specialization.
+Manuscripts that are found suitable for publication in the RGUHS National Journal of Public Health is assigned to an editor of respective field of specialization.
 Editors send the manuscript to two or more expert reviewers.
 The journal follows a double-blind review process, where the reviewers and authors are unaware of each other’s identity.
 The reviewers' comments and suggestions (acceptance/ rejection/amendments in the manuscript) are conveyed to the corresponding author.
 If required, the author is requested to provide a point-by-point response to reviewers’ comments and submit a revised version of the manuscript.
 This process is repeated till reviewers and editors are satisfied with the manuscript.
 After considering the final recommendations from the editors, the final decision on its publication it taken by Editor-in-chief.

 Within 3 weeks, the authors will be informed about the reviewers’ comments and acceptance/rejection of their manuscript.
 Articles accepted would be copy edited for grammar, punctuation, print style, and format.
 To avoid delays in publication, authors are advised to adhere closely to the instructions given below.